marvinwu/canner/test/md/basic.md

-## Docgr is a one page website auto generater.
+## Docgr is a one page website generator.